ansible/instruqt/containers/README.md

 GITEA__server__ROOT_URL="${GITEA__server__PROTOCOL}"://"${GITEA__server__DOMAIN}"
 ```

-Additional Gitea variables are configured in the image [`app.ini`](./gitea/src/data/gitea/conf/app.ini) template file.
+Additional Gitea variables are configured in the image [`app.ini`](./instruqt_gitea/src/data/gitea/conf/app.ini) template file.
 Refer to the [Gitea Configuration Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/) for full environment variable options.

-If the `gitea_instruqt` image is used on other platforms, such as you laptop, the URL format uses to the default URL format.
+If the `instruqt_gitea` image is used on other platforms, such as you laptop, the URL format uses to the default URL format.

 ```bash
 GITEA__server__DOMAIN="localhost"